getodk/docs/odk1-src/collect-connect.rst

 Connecting to a Server
 ================================

 ODK Collect is used to complete surveys with participants.
 Filled surveys then need to be aggregated in a central location for review and analysis.
 Generally, organizations do this by configuring Collect to send forms to a server.
-For those working in environments without any internet connectivity, there are :ref:`other options <other-collect-server-options>` for entirely offline or SMS-based workflows.
+For those working in environments without any internet connectivity, there are :ref:`other options <other-collect-server-options>`.

 .. note::